 After graduating college, Erika Hall took a temporary job conducting research for a tech company.
 She had no training, no desire to cold-call strangers all day, and no idea what she had gotten herself into.
 But it paid the rent and that would do for now – at least, until she found a better opportunity to apply her interests in communications and problem-solving.

 Today, the acclaimed design researcher, author, and speaker looks back fondly on this pivotal, albeit bumpy, experience during “the dawn of the web when dinosaurs roamed the Earth.”
 She didn’t know it then, but this introduction to the world of research would set the stage for the better opportunity she found next.
-Hall transitioned into design and consulting at an agency, Studio Archetype, where she met a design anthropologist whose collaborative, evidence-based style of work inspired her to co-found her own agency, Mule Design Studio, with the same ethos.
+Hall transitioned into design and consulting at an agency, Studio Archetype, where she met a design anthropologist whose collaborative, evidence-based style of work inspired her to co-found her own studio, Mule Design, with the same ethos.

 In the latest episode of People Who Do Research, Great Question’s Principal Researcher Jane Davis sat down with Hall to discuss her wealth of experience and weigh in on topics shaping the future of research, including: